Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 Describes the service locator used for registering modular dependencies, when working with components in the Optimizely Content Management System (CMS) user interface.

-The service locator ensures that the system can be built in a modular manner by registering dependencies shared in a loosely coupled fashion, and lets you control exposure globally without creating multiple global objects.
+The service locator ensures you can build the system modularly by registering dependencies shared loosely and lets you control global exposure without creating multiple global objects.
 Instead, a single global container object holds these dependencies.

 • The epi.dependency implementation is a lightweight service locator implementation to facilitate a decoupled client-side architecture.

-• The epi/dependency object is a service location container that is responsible for managing the registering and resolving of dependencies.
-It is the hub all classes use to get references to dependent class implementations.
+• The epi/dependency object is a service location container responsible for managing the registration and resolution of dependencies.
+It is the hub class used to get references to dependent class implementations.
 Instead of using specific implementations in a class, use epi.dependency to look up the implementation.
-This works just like a dictionary, where the key is a string and the value is an object.
+It works like a dictionary, where the key is a string and the value is an object.

-Server locator lets you change the dependency at runtime or to perform unit testing, so you can register the new dependency with the same key.
+The server locator lets you change the dependency at runtime or perform unit testing so you can register the new dependency with the same key.
 You do not need to change (or even know what) objects are using that dependency.

 Register dependencies